InceptionCyberSecurity/DarkDig/README.md

 ## About darkdig
 darkdig is a simple script written in Python3.11 in which it allows users to enter a search term (query) in the command line and darkdig will pull all the deep web onion sites relating to that query.
+Based on DarkDump by Josh Schiavone, additions include output to file (XML), then conversion to HTML.

 ## Installation
 1) ``git clone https://github.com/ArcadeusOPS/DarkDig.git``<br/>